 Refer to the skills section.
 Remember, communication is vital.

-You have to communicate what that comfort level is, but you also have to trust your captain when he/she says, “Trust me.”
-Off-road tandeming is a give-and-take activity; you have to be willing to give a little and your captain should take heed of your concerns.
+You have to communicate what that comfort level is, but you also have to trust your partner when he/she says, “Trust me.”
+Off-road tandeming is a give-and-take activity; you have to be willing to give a little and your partner should take heed of your concerns.

 The captain holds the bike steady while you settle yourself in the saddle and clip in (or position your feet on the pedals).
 The captain then gets on and starts riding like on a single bike.
 (My favourite.)
 Both you and the captain clip in, then, on the captain’s cue, push the pedal down and place your butt on the saddle.
 The second foot is clipped in when convenient after the bike is moving.
 This method is the most like getting on a single bike for both the captain and the stoker.
 The captain starts riding slowly without you.
 You run beside the bike, grab the handlebars, then launch yourself onto the saddle.
 (This is a very advanced technique and is included here to show you just what is possible.)